International flights are more expensive than domestic ones because they cost more to operate.

 These slower alternate routes increase airline flight costs, so they increase ticket prices.

-International flight prices are expected to go down in the fall and winter of 2022, specifically from September and October until December.
+International flight prices are expected to go down in the fall and winter, specifically from September and October until December.

 International flight prices generally fall during this time because demand decreases.